What is The ORGAN Trail Adventure?

 What happens if my team arrives at a challenge and there is already another team there?

 Multiple teams will likely be at some of the challenges at the same time.
 The teams will complete the challenge in the order in which they arrived.
 If the challenge is crowded, a team may choose to skip it or leave and return.
 Remember that the order you complete the challenges is up to you and that you only need to complete the required number.
+If your team attempts and fails a challenge, you will be sent to the back of the line.

 What else should I know prior to the event?